go-arrower/arrower.org/src/pages/methodik.md

 #### Testhelpers
 * Never return an error => fail the test via the t methods.
-* Use t.Helper (or enforce by arrower linter recommendations)
+* Use t.Helper (or enforce by Arrower linter recommendations)
 * Return closure for cleanup work
 * Fail at once functions:
   e.g. create an echo server to be proper test helpers,